I’m Karen Inglis – welcome to my author website! Whether you’re a young reader, a parent, a school or a bookseller I hope you’ll enjoy looking around!

 About my children’s books…

 Follow the links at the top of the screen or below to find out about my books – you can order all of them online or from your local bookshop.
 (They should be able to get in copies within a week.)
-You can also download free starter chapters here.

 - The Secret Lake – a lost dog, a hidden time tunnel and secret lake take Stella and Tom to their home and the children living there 100 years in the past.
 A ‘time-slip’ mystery adventure for readers aged 8-11 yrs.
 Over 7,000 sales and more than 50 5-Star reviews UK/USA – don’t miss! 🙂 Inspired by the communal gardens of Notting Hill and a magical woodland called Isabella Plantation in Richmond Park, close to my home.